What Makes a True Dental Emergency?

 Do You Have a Dental Emergency in Flagstaff?

 Dental emergencies can be inconvenient and cause unwanted pain in your mouth.
 Finding a dentist who can quickly help your problem can be easy here in Flagstaff.
-At Oasis Dental Care, Dr. Rodda and Dr. Abramowitz are always here to help care for your emergency and provide you with immediate relief for your discomfort.
-If you have a dental emergency, don’t wait-- contact us right away.
+At Oasis Dental Care, Dr. Garrett and Dr. Abramowitz are always here to help care for your emergency and provide you with immediate relief for your discomfort.
+If you have a dental emergency, don’t wait– contact us right away.